minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 The Mac OS X PKG of MySQL will install itself into `/usr/local/mysql-VERSION' and will also install a symbolic link, `/usr/local/mysql', pointing to the new location.
-If a directory named `/usr/local/mysql' already exists, it will be renamed to `/usr/local/mysql.bak' first.
-Additionally, it will install the grant tables in the `mysql' database by executing `mysql_install_db' after the installation.
+If a directory named `/usr/local/mysql' exists, it will be renamed to `/usr/local/mysql.bak' first.
+Additionally, the installer will create the grant tables in the `mysql' database by executing `mysql_install_db' after the installation.

 The installation layout is similar to that of a `tar' file binary distribution; all MySQL binaries are located in the directory